 ShipStation + UPS Digital Access Program

 UPS announced an adjustment to its UPS® Digital Access Program rates.
-Effective April 11, 2021, customers who sign up for a UPS account on ShipStation will now enjoy discounts of up to 50% off UPS® Ground shipments, up to 66% for UPS 2nd Day Air® service, up to 65% for UPS Next Day Air® service, and up to 76% off International services on eligible packages.
+Effective January 1, 2022, customers who sign up for a UPS account on ShipStation will now enjoy discounts of up to 86% off Daily Rates, 55% off UPS® Ground shipments, and up to 69% for UPS 2nd Day Air® and UPS Next Day Air® services on eligible packages.

 Discover the best rates for UPS® Ground Shipping labels when you use ShipStation.